sapegin/richtypo.js/Readme.md

 // ...

 export default {
-  quoteToUnderscore,
   ellipsis,
   quotes: quotesFactory({ openingQuote: '«', closingQuote: '»' })
 };
 ```

+For the complete list of common rules, head on to the [Readme page of the common rule package](https://github.com/sapegin/richtypo.js/packages/richtypo-rules-common).

 #### Testing

 Don't forget to test your rules.
 Have a look at the French and English rules to see how tests are built.

-For a complete list of rules, head on to the [Readme page of the common rule package](https://github.com/sapegin/richtypo.js/packages/richtypo-rules-common).

 Have a look at the [French rules package](https://github.com/sapegin/richtypo.js/packages/richtypo-rules-fr) to have a feeling of how it works.